Lucas (contractor): Services

 Lucas provides decorative and protective coatings services including general decoration, spray applied finishes, protective and hygienic coatings and special paint effects.
 It also provides commercial fit-out and finishing services.
 In July 2010 the company re-launched the Muralplast brand of coatings and protective finishes.
 In February 2017 it launched Lucas Breathe, a protective treatment for stone and concrete surfaces that reacts with sunlight, activating a catalytic reaction with pollutants in the air, turning them into harmless trace elements which disperse naturally.
 Lucas became a Living Well Alliance partner with the British Lung Foundation.
 It opened its own 3D printing laboratory in June 2019.

 Lucas ProTools

 Lucas Pro Tools is a subsidiary company providing a range of products for painting and decorating professionals.
 The company and its flagship product, the ProFinish paintbrush, was launched at an event held at the McLaren Technology Centre in November 2014.
-The brush design includes a hand-crafted, FSC (Forest Stewardship Council) accredited beech wooden handle and DuPont Chinex filaments.

 In 2015, the ProFinish brush won the product design prize at the Red Dot Awards.
 It was also shortlisted for product of the year at the Mixology awards, organized by Mix Interiors magazine.
 Lucas launched its online Lucas ProStore in March 2019.